-Hi, I’m Jeshal and I work for the IRS.
+Hi, I’m Maria, and I work for the IRS.

-You also may not need to file a Gift Tax Return if you paid someone's medical expenses or tuition directly to the facility.
+You may not need to file a gift tax return if the gift was given to your spouse or a charity, or if you paid someone's medical expenses or tuition directly to the facility or the school.

-You can learn more about this and other details by reading Publication 950, the Introduction to Estate and Gift Taxes.
+You can learn more about this and other details by reading Publication 559, Survivors, Executors, and Administrators.
+It has a section on gift taxes.